Weekend July 6-8, 2018 – Gates Open at 9:00 AM

-Pittsburgh International Race Complex is adding a South Track that will expand the circuit to a roaring 2.8 miles in length with 18 turns.
+Pittsburgh International Race Complex has added a 1.2 mile South Track that will expand the circuit to a roaring 2.8 miles in length with 18 turns.
 With a layout that flows over hilly natural terrain, the course offers exciting elevation changes and several blind-entry turns that challenge the abilities of drivers and riders alike.

-The expanded track has opened up 2 acres of prime viewing area an the confluence of the North and South Tracks.
-This plateau will be reserved for VIP Parking.
-For a flat fee of $25 you can park and picnic trackside all day.
-No advance sales – pay the additional fee at the gate.
+The expanded track has opened up 2 acres of prime viewing area at the confluence of the North and South Tracks.
+This plateau is reserved for VIP Parking.
+For a flat fee of $25 each day you can park on top of the hill with a view of the new south track and picnic trackside all day.
+No advance sales – just pay the additional fee at the gate.
+First come-first serve.

 Legendary pedigrees such as Corvette, Mustang, Camaro, BMW and Jaguar take part in a weekend of racing that kicks off a full week of races and car shows.
 Spectator tickets are available at the gate. $15.00 per day or $25.00 for the weekend, children 12 & under are free – all proceeds benefit the PVGP charities.
 Free parking within the complex is provided.